 These guys are coders, and they understand languages that most normal people will never get.
 To software engineers, the computer is a tool that they use every day.
-When their computer stops working, they are knowledgeable enough to fix it... to a certain point.
-But don't ask them to spend a lot of time fixing the issue, especially if it is reoccurring.
+When their computer stops working, they are knowledgeable enough to fix it... to a certain extent.
+But don't ask them to spend a lot of time fixing the issue, especially if it’s reoccurring.

 The network engineer is the construction worker of the physical IT world.
 They spend most of their time building elaborate network infrastructures that start to take on the identity of massive roadways and interchanges that interconnect with each other.
 Can these guys fix their computer if it goes down?
 Sure, they can.
 But are they more efficient at networks?
 Absolutely.

 Cloud Infrastructure Engineers

 If the network engineer builds the data highways that interconnect computer networks, the cloud engineers build the airports.
 These engineers know how to connect systems worldwide and ensure that data is accessible from anyone, anywhere.

 Cyber-Security engineers are your law enforcement on the data highways and your air marshals in the cloud.
 They are tasked with ensuring that the bad guys stay out and everyone stays safe.

 IT Infrastructure Engineers